-If you plan to contribute to an existing language or you want to translate the QGIS GUI into a not yet existing language and for any other related questions, please contact the Translation Team Leader (see Organigram) or subscribe with the qgis-gui-translation-team mailing list.
+If you plan to contribute to an existing language or you want to translate QGIS into a not yet existing language, see Becoming a translator.
+For any other related questions, please contact the Translation Team Leader or subscribe to the QGIS Translation mailing list.

 After subscribing to the mailing list you are able to send a mail directly to firstname.lastname@example.org asking for help.

 We strongly encourage anyone dealing with translations to join this list and promise that it is usually a very low traffic mailing list.

 The other available mailing lists can be found at Mailing lists.